Introduction to Data Modeling Techniques

 Data elements are the smallest building blocks of a data model.
 They represent individual data attributes within each entity.
 It is important to define data elements to ensure clarity and consistency in data representation.

-By explicitly specifying the data type, length, format, and other characteristic of each attribute, it becomes clear how the data should be structured and interpreted.
+By explicitly specifying the data type, length, format, and other characteristics of each attribute, it becomes clear how the data should be structured and interpreted.

 Data Model Entity Relationship